Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 ![The Untouchables](images/splitDipoter.jpg)

 It was shot using a "[split diopter](https://vashivisuals.com/splitting-focus-de-palmas-blow/)".
 The effect is usually achieved by cutting a lens in half, perhaps combining it with another half-lens of a different focal length.
-This image feels fake and wrong to us (the effect is more subtle inside of the context, montage, and pacing of film, a screencapture rips it out and lays it bare).
-It is inconsistent with our understanding of out-of-focus blur, which we expect to be consistent.
+This image feels fake and wrong to us (the effect is more subtle inside of the context, montage, and pacing of film, this screencapture rips it out and lays it bare).
+It is inconsistent with our understanding of out-of-focus blur, and thus feels fake, wrong, uncanny - and we are unable to understand the environment.

-*See the example highlighting tilt-shift photography below.*

 ### Elevation From The Horizon
 This depth cue is a generalization of perspective.
 As things get further away, they tend to approach the horizon (as they approach a vanishing point).
 When observing objects that are not too different in height or size, distance from the horizon is an effective cue.

 ### Atmospheric Gradation
-Atmospheric Gradation, sometimes called "atmospheric perspective", Air is clear, but not that clear.
-There's fog, [haze](https://www.spc.noaa.gov/publications/corfidi/hazeintro.html), dust, smog, clouds, and more obscuring our ability too see long distances clearly.
-As an object gets further away, it's percieved contrast decreases, and it can shift towards blue, or other colors, depending.
+Atmospheric Gradation, sometimes called "atmospheric perspective", Air is clear, but not perfectly clear.
+There's fog, [haze](https://www.spc.noaa.gov/publications/corfidi/hazeintro.html), dust, smog, clouds, optical distortions like [mirage](https://en.wikipedia.org/wiki/Mirage), and more obscuring our ability too see long distances clearly.

+As an object gets further away, this object's perceived contrast decreases, and it can visually shift towards blue or other colors.

 ![Peaks of the Premiere Range, Cariboo Mountains](images/cariboo.JPG) *[Peaks of the Premier Range](https://en.wikipedia.org/wiki/Cariboo_Mountains#/media/File:Cariboo_Peaks.JPG), Cariboo Mountains, from the summit of Mica Mountain, British Columbia.
 By Rufus Hawthorne.* Note the distant mountains lose contrast in addition to the blue tint.